+The Reconstruction Acts of 1867 also granted voting rights to African American men while disenfranchising former Confederates. dramatically altering the political landscape of the South and ushering in a period of progress.

+Twenty-eight of the thirty-seven states had to ratify the Fourteenth Amendment in order for it to be added to the Constitution, but when Southern legislatures first considered the amendment, ten of the eleven former Confederate states rejected it overwhelmingly-Louisiana unanimously.
+In response, again over President Johnson's veto, Congress passed the Reconstruction Acts of 1867, which imposed military rule on the South and required that any states seeking readmission to the Union had to first ratify the Fourteenth Amendment.
+In July 1868, the Fourteenth Amendment was officially adopted.

 The Reconstruction Acts of 1867 also granted voting rights to African American men while disenfranchising former Confederates, dramatically altering the political landscape of the South and ushering in a period of progress.

-Twenty-eight of the thirty-seven states had to ratify the Fourteenth Amendment in order for it to be added to the Constitution, but when Southern legislatures first considered the amendment, ten of the eleven former Confederate states rejected it overwhelmingly-Louisiana unanimously.24 In response, again over President Johnson's veto, Congress passed the Reconstruction Acts of 1867, which imposed military rule on the South and required that any states seeking readmission to the Union had to first ratify the Fourteenth Amendment.25 In July 1868, the Fourteenth Amendment was officially adopted.

-The Reconstruction Acts of 1867 also granted voting rights to African American men while disenfranchising former Confederates, dramatically altering the political landscape of the South and ushering in a period of progress.
-In elections for new state governments, black voter turnout neared 90 percent in many jurisdictions, 26 and black voters-who comprised a majority in many districts and a statewide majority in Louisiana-elected both white and black leaders to represent them.
+In elections for new state governments, Black voter turnout neared 90 percent in many jurisdictions, and Black voters-who comprised a majority in many districts and a statewide majority in Louisiana-elected both white and Black leaders to represent them.
 More than six hundred African Americans, most of them formerly enslaved, were elected as state legislators during this period.
 Another eighteen African Americans rose to serve in state executive positions, including lieutenant governor, secretary of state, superintendent of education, and treasurer.
 In Louisiana in 1872, P.B.S.
-Pinchback became the first black governor in America (and would be the last until 1990).
-The Reconstruction states sent sixteen black representatives to the United States Congress, and Mississippi voters elected the nation's first black senators: Hiram Revels and Blanche Bruce.27
+Pinchback became the first Black governor in America (and would be the last until 1990).
+The Reconstruction states sent sixteen Black representatives to the United States Congress, and Mississippi voters elected the nation's first Black senators: Hiram Revels and Blanche Bruce.

 The newly elected and racially integrated Reconstruction governments took bold action at the state level, repealing discriminatory laws, rewriting apprenticeship and vagrancy statutes, outlawing corporal punishment, and sharply reducing the number of capital offenses.
-African Americans also won election to law enforcement positions like sheriff and chief of police, and were empowered to serve on juries.28 gressive whites advocated the full eradication of white supremacy, while more conservative whites still supported some forms of racial hierarchy and separation.
-Because nearly all black voters supported the Republican ticket in every election, the party began to take freedmen's votes for granted and shifted its attention toward courting more "moderate" white swing voters.29 In addition, the Reconstruction governments faced a "crisis of legitimacy" as their efforts to attract capital to war-torn Southern state economies raised accusations of corruption and graft.30
+African Americans also won election to law enforcement positions like sheriff and chief of police, and were empowered to serve on iuries.

 Despite their advances, the racially diverse Reconstruction governments faced significant challenges.
 For one, the issue of social equality continued to divide the Republican Party.
-Black members and pro-
+Black members and promorphed into large paramilitary organizations that drew thousands of members from all sectors of white society.